Iowa City Transit: Fares

+Free transfers are available at all Iowa City bus stops.

+Passes

+Iowa City Transit also offers a number of bus passes, which are listed below.

-Bus tracking
+Bus Tracking

 Real-time bus tracking is available through the Transit app, which provides estimated arrival times at a bus stop and precise locations of buses on the map.
 The other two transit systems in the Iowa City area, Coralville Transit and Cambus, also use the Transit app.
 Prior to 2019, bus tracking for the Iowa City area transit systems was provided by BONGO (Bus on the Go).

+Court Street Transportation Center

+The Court Street Transportation Center, located at 170 East Court Street, serves as a hub for Iowa City Transit and regional transit, with connections to the 380 Express and intercity buses.
+The facility, opened September 1, 2005, was designed to serve local and intercity buses, and include a child-care facility and parking ramp.

-Future plans
+Future Plans

 Several plans for the Iowa City area transit systems were considered over the past few years as part of a multi-year transit study.
 Changes considered include service on Sundays, as well as the elimination of fares.

 In early 2021, Iowa City Transit made plans to introduce 4 Proterra ZX5 electric buses to the fleet, which will replace 4 existing diesel buses.
-A test bus operated briefly in the spring of 2021, and the 4 buses are expected to be delivered and enter revenue service in the fall of 2021.
+A test bus operated briefly in the spring of 2021, and the 4 buses entered revenue service in January 2022.
+Iowa City Transit is expected to receive $23 million in federal grants to purchase four additional electric buses and to build a new facility, replacing the current facility built in 1984.